ianhuezo/rust_room_gen/README.md

-### A random rust project for maze generation to get acquainted with the language
+### A random rust project for maze generation(genetic algorithm) to get acquainted with the language

 ---
 Works with WASM